-In March of Y2K, my parents expressed their desire to go for a pilgrimage to Kedar-Badri.
+My parents had expressed their desire to go for a pilgrimage to Kedar-Badri.
 Their only exposure to the mountains were trips to Ooty and Kashmir in the distant past.
 I remember both these trips as I had tagged along as an adolescent.
-Having been on the Kailash Manasarovar Yatra in 1997, I felt confident.
+Having been on the Kailash Manasarovar Yatra, I felt confident.
 Soaking in all the information I could get about these pilgrimages, I was particularly inspired by Umaprasad Mukherjee's extensive travels in the Himalayas, written in a Bengali book.
 I joined the "Durgapur Mountaineers' Association", the oldest among the three trekking clubs in my hometown.

 Reaching Haridwar at the end of May, we performed pujas at the Maya Devi temple, the reigning deity of Haridwar, and took a dip in the sacred Ganga.
 At 7.30 am, the next morning we left in a convoy of several 4 wheelers.
 The picturesque route was through the dense forests of the Rajaji National Park.
 On the way, we offered prayers at the Lakshman temple near Lakshman Jhula and I went down to the riverbed to catch a glimpse of the schools of fish that would surface for the puffed rice fed by pilgrims.

 From Rishikesh the road winds along the swift Ganges with forests on one side, and the hills extending below to the river, on the other.
 There are several ashrams en route, representing the myriads of sects of the Hindu religion, or the Sanatan Dharma.
 We passed the various rafting clubs along this stretch of the road, called Marine Drive.